matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 and version keys, however, are used only to provide a human-readable description of the document to the user.

-In the IM API, the client should provide authentication for this endpoint.
+The client should provide authentication for this endpoint.

 #### `POST $prefix/terms`:
 Requests to this endpoint have a single key, `user_accepts` whose value is